Connoisseur’s GUIDE to Sicily

 What is surprising about Sicily is that so many culturally historic monuments have survived after 2,500 years of earthquakes and conquests, for in other ancient Greek territories this number is remarkably smaller.
-Your trip will be made unforgettable not only by the grand Agrigento, Selinunte’s and Segesta’s temples but also by other cities like Morgantina, Monte Jata that have the noticeable ancient Greek presence.
+Your trip will be made unforgettable not only by the grand Agrigento, Selinunte’s and Segesta’s temples but also by other cities like Morgantina, Monte Jata that have a noticeable ancient Greek presence.

 Tourists should remember that the most opportune time to set out for Sicily is May, when the weather is not yet boiling hot but is warm enough to enjoy everything the island has to offer, including swimming.